 - a.
-All lashers must wear fall harness and tie off to safety lines. - b.
-All lashers must hold a handrail while in motion. - c.
-WARNING: Once all lashers are tied off and safety chains connected, the lasher in the cage with the radio will state "cleared to lift."
-This is for every lift. - d.
-Once aloft, the lasher with the radio may direct the cage to be floated for UNLOCKING twist-locks OR landed for REMOVAL of a top twist-lock. - e.
-Keep feet on the floor.
-Climbing on the frame to gain extended reach is PROHIBITED. - f.
-Use of the corner access door for anything other than pin removal is PROHIBITED. - 7.
-Lashing Cage Landing Procedure - a.
-WARNING: The crane operator is responsible to clear landing area prior to landing.
-The lashing header is responsible to be present. - b.
-WARNING: When finished, the lead lasher in the cage with the radio is responsible to inform the crane operator "cleared to lift" once the safety chains are disconnected from the bar and occupants have left the cage. - 8.
-Lashing Cage Crane Operator Procedure
+Gang members inside the cage will hold a handrail while in motion. - b.
+The lasher with the radio in the cage for clear crane operator for the lift. - c.
+Once aloft, with lasher with the radio will direct cage to be FLOATED for UNLOCKING twist-locks OR LANDED for REMOVAL of a top twist-lock. - d.
+Keep feet on floor.
+Climbing on the frame to gain extended reach is PROHIBITED. - e.
+Reaching across with a pole to unlock the next hatch is PROHIBITED. - f.
+Using the corner access door for anything other than pin removal is PROHIBITED. - 8.
+Lashing Cage Landing Procedure - Lasher with radio will inform STS operator and header when coming back to the dock. - b.
+WARNING: The lasher with the radio is responsible to inform the crane operator, "landing area clear" prior to landing.
+This is a critical step over the long term and must be performed every single time.

-- a.
-WARNING: Do not lift unless "cleared to lift" by the lasher in the cage with the radio.
-This includes when finished and it is time to return the cage to the bomb cart.. - Slowdown trigger for initial lift.
-Slow overall movement.
-Slowdown trigger for landing. - c.
-The high side has orange paint marks. - 9.
-Yellow Wand procedure for working within three feet of the container edge when exposed to a fall of eight feet or more. - a.
-Inspect Wand, harness, and SRL - b.
-Attach SRL hook to the wand - c.
-Stay 3 feet from edge until locked in - i.
-For an unprotected edge on the side of a container, have the ship's crew lash the container. - d.
-Use corner casting on top of container - e.
-Stay within I container width - f.
-Get back 3 feet from edge before disconnecting - 10.
+- c.
+WARNING: After landing, the lasher with the radio is responsible to inform the crane operator "cleared to lift" to place it back on the bombcart once the safety chains are removed.
+If one chain is still connected, this could cause an inadvertent and unbalanced lift of the cage, potentially with other employees in the area. - 9.
+Lashing Cage Crane Operator Procedure - a.
+Follow the directions of the Lasher with the radio. - b.
+Slow Lift.
+Slow movement across containers during unlocking.
+Slow landing. - 10.
+Procedure for working within three feet of the container edge when exposed to a fall of eight feet or more. - a.
+Top Wand Review - I. Yellow Inspect Wand and harness - 2.
+Attach SRL hook to the wand - 3.
+Stay 3 feet from edge until locked in - 4.
+Use corner casting on top of container - 5.
+Stay within I container width - 6.
+Get back 3 feet from edge before disconnecting - 11.
 Procedure for fall rescue with the Container Top Anchor Wand System - a.
 Call 757-440-7070 for paramedics - b.
 Obtain Rescue Pole with rope and pre-attached hardware. - c.
 Be properly locked in with wand to perform rescue. - d.
 Connect Large Hook on rope to Crane Spreader Bar. - e.
-Use pole to connect carabiner into D-Ring located on the back of victim's harness and pull the Rescue Pole free to lock the carabiner to the D-Ring. - f.
+Kneel or lay, extend Rescue Pole, Connect Carabiner into D-Ring located on the back of victim's harness and pull the Rescue Pole free to lock the carabiner to the D-Ring. - f.
 Signal crane operator to gently lift the victim and place him on the container top. - g.
 Release the rescue line and the Wand connected to the victim when safe to do so. - h.
 Ensure that the victim remains in a sitting position for AT LEAST 30 minutes to guard against the potentially fatal effects of Supension Trauma.